Message from NYU President Andrew Hamilton

 Review Specific Information Required for Your Visa Application

 In addition to the I-20 / DS-2019 application and your NYU admission offer email, each applicant for a student visa must submit additional information.
-Visa requirements vary from country to country; students should contact the U.S. Embassy or consulate office within their home country for more detailed information.
-OGS sends all students specific information regarding the required documentation to solicit their visas.
-Visa applicants may be charged a processing fee.
+Review OGS resources on applying for your student visa for more detailed information.

 Verify Your Passport Expiration Date

-To obtain a visa you will need a passport with a valid date extending at least six months beyond your intended period of stay in the U.S. If more than one person is included in the passport, each person desiring a visa must submit a separate application.
+To obtain a visa you will need a passport with a valid date extending at least six months beyond your intended arrival in the U.S. If more than one person is included in the passport, each person desiring a visa must submit a separate application.

 Your Health Records

 A spouse and unmarried, minor children may also be classified for a nonimmigrant visa to accompany or follow the student.
 Family members must meet all visa eligibility requirements, including evidence that they will have sufficient funds for their support, and that they will depart the U.S. when the student’s program ends.
 Be aware that F2 dependents may not work, while J2 dependents may request work authorization.
-For more information on bringing family, visit the OGS website.
+Find more immigration details from OGS on bringing family to the U.S.

 Students enrolled in the NYU insurance plan can also enroll their eligible dependents.
-Dependent enrollment forms can be found via https://nyu.consolidatedhealthplan.com/student_health/new_york_university.html.
+You can find dependent enrollment forms online.

 The “Program Start Date”

 You must arrive at NYU no later than the start date indicated in the "Program of Study" section of your I-20 or DS-2019 form and no earlier than 30 days before your program start date.
 Arrange your flight as soon as you know your start date.
 U.S. consulates and embassies will issue the F-1 visa as much as 120 days before this start date.
 As you make arrangements for your travel, plan to attend the important orientation sessions organized by the Graduate School, OGS, and your academic department.
 These sessions are designed to introduce you to the Graduate School and to familiarize you with your department’s policies and procedures.
 Before leaving home, read the important information you receive from the various offices to determine the dates of orientation sessions, registration and the first day of classes.
 We recommend you contact your academic department to inquire about department orientation sessions.
-OGS check-in information is available at:
+See more about planning your trip.

 When You Arrive in New York